fraterrisus/walkthroughs/bards-tale-1/walkthrough.md

 **Hunter (Hu):** Practitioner of the more subtle combat arts, the Hunter gives up multiple attacks per round but gains a critical strike ability.
 When successful, a critical strike kills the target immediately.
 Hunters share all the other combat statistics with Warriors, including Hit Die.

-A Hunter's Critical Strike ability is a secret statistic; it starts at 0 at 1st level and goes up 1–32 per level to a max of 255.
-On every successful melee hit, the game rolls a random number 0–255, and if it's below the Hunter's Critical Strike skill, a critical hit is scored.
-The early/mid levels can be brutally hard for a Hunter, but at higher levels they kill almost everyone they hit.
+A Hunter's **Critical Strike** ability is a secret statistic.
+On every successful melee hit, the Hunter has a chance to score a critical hit which immediately kills the target.
+That chance starts at 0 at first level and goes up a random amount (1–32) each level to a maximum of 255, which means roughly 6% per level on average.
+In the early game, critical hits are just a bonus.
+There's a lull around level 4–7 where the Hunter isn't doing as much damage as other fighters because they don't get a second attack and their Crit Strike skill isn't high enough to activate too often.
+At higher levels, though, they kill almost everyone they hit.
 You probably want one.

 **Bard (Ba):** A jack-of-all-trades who can make magic with their music but still hold their own in a brawl.
 Bards have the same Hit Die as Warriors but are otherwise worse fighters, and they don't get multiple attacks.
 However, Bard Songs are unique to this class, and there are several magical musical instruments that only Bards can use, most notably the Fire Horn and its cousins.

 The game designers would really, *really* like you to have a Bard in your party; there are two places where having a Bard is "essential" to making progress.
 I mean, they did call the game "The Bard's Tale".
 So you probably want one.

 **Rogue (Ro):** Sneaky, clever, devious.
 Rogues are the best characters when it comes to identifying, disarming, and avoiding traps.
-In combat they have the unique ability to Hide in Shadows where no one can hit them.
+In combat they have the unique ability to **Hide in Shadows** where no one can hit them.
 However, they don't receive multiple attacks, they share a Monk's mediocre Hit Die, they're about as good as Bards in combat, and no one really cares about traps because *C1:TRZP* only costs 2 SP.
 So you really **don't** want one.

 #### Casters